Ajay3007/Ajay3007.github.io/learning/dsa/Searching-Sorting/sorting.md

 - Monitors recursion depth

-- If recursion goes too deep (risk of O(n²)),
-→ switches to Heap Sort
+- If recursion goes too deep (risk of O(nÂ²)), â†’ switches to Heap Sort

 - For small subarrays, it uses **Insertion Sort**